marcoscv-work/liferay-product-menu/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can first run:

+### `yarn install`

+Then you will be able to run:

 ### `yarn start`